mlss-skoltech/mlss-skoltech.github.io/pages/application.md

 Full and partial (25%) stipends will be available to students with a strong profile and in need of financial support. <br/>
 Recipients will be informed of the details in their confirmation mail. <br/>
 Please, specify that you need financial support in the registration form. <br/>
-Your letter of reference should also mention that you need financial support.
-You should use the comments box to add additional details about your circumstances.
+Your motivation letter should also provide details on your specific circumstances.

 ## How to apply
 An application guide can be found [here](/how-to-apply/)

 ## Registration
 Documents required:
-* CV (Max 2 pages including education, work experience and other relevant info)
+* CV (max 2 pages including education, work experience and other relevant info)
 * Academic records (transcript)
 * Up to 2 recommendation letters (max 500 words each)
 * Motivation statement (max 500 words)